128technology/docs/docs/cli_reference.md

 ```

 #### Description
-Clear both the router context and node context
+Clear both the router context and node context.

 #### See Also
 - [clear context node](#clear-context-node) Clear only the node context